unleashit/next-promise-cache/readme.md

 - Node >= 16.8 in a Next JS 13 app directory environment
 - Node v18+ (or 17.5 with experimental flag) for other environments without a patched Fetch

 In Next JS 13 (app directory enabled), Fetch is patched to work down to 16.8.
-React.cache (which uses Node's Async Context) also requires Node 16.8+.

 ## Setting up